victorviterbo/PushSwap/README.md

 - step 4: All elements are in their correct place on the stack A. We simply have to rotate it until the smallest element is on top.

 The worst case scenario for our algorithm is hence `O(n) = 1.5 N + N + (N - l) * (1 + N / 2)`.
 Since `l >= 2` we have `O(n) = 2.5 N + N ** 2 / 2`.
 This may seem expenssive, but to average performance is much better, this comes from the fact that we perform always the cheapest move at each of the `N - l` iterations (step 3).
-If the cost associated with each insertion follows a normal distribution, the lowest of `N - l - i` samples of this distribution should be quite low.
+If the cost associated with each insertion follows a uniform distribution, the lowest of `N - l - i` samples of this distribution should be quite low.
 This is especially true when i is low, so the opportunities for a "cheap" reinsertion are numerous.

 ## 🚀 Usage
 `bash